Top 10 Facts About Alzheimer’s Disease

-You’ve heard some of the frightening facts and figures about Alzheimer’s Disease, but are you up on the latest information?
+You’ve heard some of the frightening facts and figures about Alzheimer’s disease and dementia, but do you know the latest information?

-1. Nearly half of adults aged 85 and over have Alzheimer’s disease.
+1. Half of adults aged 85 and over have Alzheimer’s.

-According to the Alzheimer’s Association’s 2012 Alzheimer’s Disease Facts and Figures report, an estimated 45% of American seniors 85 and older suffer from Alzheimer’s, and one in eight people aged 65 and over (13%) has Alzheimer’s disease.
+According to the Alzheimer’s Association’s Facts and Figures report, an estimated 45% of American seniors 85 and older suffer from Alzheimer’s, and 1 in 10 people aged 65 and over (10%) has Alzheimer’s disease.
 It is the most common cause of dementia among older adults.

-2. Out of approximately 5.4 million Americans with Alzheimer’s, more than half may not know they have it.
+2. More than half of the 5.4 million Americans with the disease may not know they have it.

-In part because of the difficulty with detecting early-stage Alzheimer’s or mild cognitive impairment (MCI), many of those with Alzheimer’s remain undiagnosed.
-As our ability to detect early-stage Alzheimer’s improves, though, it will increase the overall number of people known to have the disease.
+In part because of the difficulty with detecting early-stage Alzheimer’s or mild cognitive impairment (MCI), many of those with the disease remain undiagnosed.
+With research and time, our ability to detect early-stage Alzheimer’s continues to improve, though it will increase the overall number of people known to have the disease.